artificialmindgames/psychological-jujitsu/README.md

 The game server communicates with the player bots via a simple REST api, using JSON over HTTP.
 In terms of HTTP, it is important to be clear that the player bots are in fact acting as servers; the game server calls the player bots rather than the other way around.

-The game server uses basic HTTP authentication and always issues HTTP POST requests to a specified url in the following form:
+The game server always issues HTTP POST requests to a specified url in the following form:

 ```javascript
 {